 1980 – today

-The last trademark of the Green Bay Packers was introduced in 1980.
-However, the actual year of its creation can be considered 1961, when the emblem with a white “G” on a dark oval background was introduced.
-After 19 years, artists outlined the oval with a wide yellow line, ending the entire redesign.
+The Green Bay Packers’ last trademark was introduced in 1980.
+However, the actual year of its creation is 1961, when the emblem with a white “G” on a dark oval background was introduced.
+After 19 years, artists outlined the oval with a wide yellow line, bringing the redesign to an end.

 The original logo was designed by Gerald “Dad” Braisher and his assistant, John Gordon, a student at St. Norbert College.
 They conceived the famous letter “G,” giving it shape, and meticulously sketched the small details.